arumaldodrla/BI-Reset/1_requirements_and_design/PRD.md

 ## 6. Assumptions & Dependencies

-- **Assumption**: The project will be developed entirely by AI agents, supervised by a human project manager.
+- **Core Principle**: The project will be developed **100% by AI agents** using frameworks like Google Antigravity, with supervision from a non-technical human team.
+All documentation and specifications are written to support this model.
 - **Assumption**: The hybrid architecture (Metabase + data warehouse) is the chosen path.
 - **Dependency**: Access to a cloud data warehouse (e.g., Snowflake) is required for the multi-source join functionality.
 - **Dependency**: Access to OpenAI (or a similar LLM) API is required for the AI-powered query feature.